 To successfully render two parts of a scene separately in a split fashion, additional aspects of the rendering process need to be considered.
 Two basic requirements are maintaining a coherent state of the scene between the SRS and SRC and awareness of rendering split.
 Another requirement is seamless composition and display of the media rendered by the SRS and SRC into a frame to be displayed.

+The processing delay adaptation procedure can be used with the Adaptive split rendering profile.
+The processing delay adaptation procedure may include adjusting various round-trip delays between the SRC and the SRS during a split rendering session.
+The delay adaptation allows the SRS to adjust the rendering task delay to maintain a consistent round-trip delay (e.g., pose-to-render-to-photon or roundtrip interaction delay).

 Next change